-Removal should be distinguished from the use of separation spaces (sometimes known as sensory or nurture rooms) for non-disciplinary reasons.
+Removal of a child should be distinguished from the use of separation spaces (sometimes known as sensory or nurture rooms) for non-disciplinary reasons.
 For instance, where a pupil is taken out of the classroom to regulate his or her emotions because of identified sensory overload as part of a planned response.